Charlotte was due on Thursday, January 24th and was so excited to enter the world she arrived a full week early on the 17th.

 Charlotte was ready NOW.
 There would be no time for any pain relief.
 No IV.
 No monitoring.
 Nothing.
 Which is exactly what we wanted.
 Hell, my body went through almost 24 hours of intensifying pain leading up to this point, it will endure more.

 I don’t remember how I got onto the new bed.
-I remember Charles to my left, a few nurses to my right and my midwife directly in front 20130117_163043of me.
+I remember Charles to my left, a few nurses to my right and my midwife directly in front of me.
 Charles kept me hydrated as I panted through learning how to push.
 He held my hand and encouraged me as he moved my hair out of my face.
 I thought for certain I was about to break in two and he kept me centered and calm no matter how nervous he may have been at the time.
 The nurses and midwife kept on with their conversation that had nothing to do with what was happening right in front of them as if this was old hat to them.
 Then the magic happened.
 Once I got the hang of pushing, Charlotte arrived.

 She was born at 4:28 pm as the sun shone upon the three of us from the crack in the window blinds.
 The midwife laid the baby on my chest as Charles cut her cord and we became a family.